visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ### More Data Processing (possibly on GPU) for Geospatial Data Analysis

 As we march forward in the geospatial data analysis field, it's obvious that the single threaded Javascript engine in our browsers will soon be overwhelmed by computation intensive tasks.
-We can solve this by seeking help from backend, but not without its own limitations.
-The recently released WebGL 2.0 provides a way for front-end developers to access powerful GPUs on every desktops and laptops that is not possible in the past.
-With features like [transform feedback](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext), we might be able to vastly accelerate many computational tasks in geospatial data analysis.
+We can solve this by seeking help from the backend, but not without its own limitations.
+The recently released [WebGL 2.0](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext) standard provides a way for front-end developers to access powerful GPUs on every desktops and laptops that is not possible in the past.
+With features like transform feedback, we might be able to vastly accelerate many computational tasks in geospatial data analysis.

 We have already started experimenting with those powerful features in WebGL 2.0 to do not only rendering, but also data aggregation on the GPU.